Jumio/mobile-sdk-ios/docs/transition-guide_netverify-fastfill.md

 This section only covers the breaking technical changes that should be considered when updating from the previous version.

+## 2.15.0

+#### New frameworks NetverifyFace and ZoomAuthenticationHybrid
+When using Identity Verification, make sure to link NetverifyFace.framework and ZoomAuthenticationHybrid.framework to your app project.
+There is no new public API for you to consume, nor any implementation adaptions required.
+Please also make sure that the Umoove.framework from our previous releases is removed from your app.

+#### Additions in visual customization
+Enhanced customization options to colorize some UI elements on the 3D face liveness screen, see [`NetverifyScanOverlay`](http://jumio.github.io/mobile-sdk-ios/Netverify/Classes/NetverifyScanOverlayView.html) class for the new options.

+#### Localizable Strings
+Several additions and changes, mostly in regards to the new 3D face liveness capturing functionality.

 ## 2.14.0

 #### Default Settings